Wiltshire, England: Standing Stones, Crop Circles, and Outer Space

 Wiltshire has a special past and its unsolved mysteries will keep it distinctive into the future.
 The unknown is the biggest thrill.

 Tara Downey has been writing since she could pick up a pencil.
-She has worked as a newspaper reporter and a communications officer, and has traveled extensively throughout the world.
-She is the author of numerous travel articles.
+She has worked as a newspaper reporter and a communications officer and has traveled extensively throughout the world.